 - Notify visitors of their options concerning accessing information collected.

 - Establish appropriate security measures for any personally identifiable information collected.

-Sites conducting web-based research are subject to review by the Institutional Review Board (IRB).
-The IRB will develop its own guidelines for the use of web sites in research and will apply those guidelines to research projects requiring IRB review.
+The Institutional Review Board (IRB) is responsible for reviewing sites conducting web-based research..
+The IRB develops its own guidelines for the use of web sites in research and applies those guidelines to research projects requiring IRB review.

 REASON FOR POLICY

 This policy requires University web sites to inform visitors about how their web site collects, uses and protects information voluntarily provided by the visitor and information collected by the web site.
 This policy complies with the Minnesota Government Data Practices Act - Minn.
 Stat.
 13.01 et seq., which governs the notification of public and private information collected by public organizations.

 There are no forms associated with this policy.

 - For commercial reasons, our unit operates a web site with a .com address.
 Is this site subject to this policy?

 Yes.
 Any site operated on the University network or by a University unit or using University resources must adhere to the policy, whether or not it is accessed through a umn.edu address.
 These sites typically require a custom privacy statement.

 - Does this policy apply to web sites that are limited to only internal University use?